 Kyrgios has since revealed that while the allegations breaking had placed a strain on him, he did not let it affect his game.
 Just hours after the reports broke, the world number 40 took down Chilean Cristian Garín in straight sets, setting up the now-duped Nadal match-up.
 He also came under fire for wearing a pair of red Nike Air Jordans with a matching baseball cap, completely going against the classic dress code.

 For the 27-year-old Aussie star, a Wimbledon victory would be a strange turn of events, but it appears, the tennis gods are on his side.
 Just months after claiming a maiden Grand Slam doubles win at the Australian Open, the controversial Aussie sits just one game away from tennis’ highest peak, but there is a mountain in front of him.
-And he goes by the name Djokovic.
+And he goes by the name of Novak Djokovic.